Shivanasamudra Falls: Temples

 There are three more temples on three other sides of the island.

-The ancient Sri Someshwara Temple, is another famous temple here at Shivanasamudra.
+The ancient Sri Someshwara Temple, is another famous temple at Shivanasamudra.
 Adi guru Sri Shankaracharya is said to have visited this place and established a "Sri Chakra".
 It is unusually believed that the Someshwara Linga here has existed much before the Ranganantha idol and that the Saptarshis was performing pooja and worshipping this Linga.

 The Shakthi Devathe temple of Vanadurga Devi is 1 km away from the Someshwara temple.

 Power-generation

-India's first hydro-electric power station is located at the waterfall and is still functional.
+It was the first ever hydro electric project in Asia and is still functional.
 This station was commissioned by the Diwan of Mysore, Sir K. Seshadri Iyer.
-The power generated here was initially used in Kolar Gold Fields.
+The power generated here was initially used for the Kolar Gold Fields, starting from 1902.
+Three years later Bangalore was also electrified.

 One can visit the power station by obtaining special permission through Karnataka Power Corporation.
 Travelling in British built winch lift is an experience.